How To Raise GH And KH In Shrimp Tank?

 So, you can raise only the GH without affecting the KH and vice versa when you need to do so.

-How To Raise GH In A Shrimp Tank
+How To Raise GH In A Shrimp Tank?

-So, if your tank contains soft water but your pet shrimps demand hard water, these are some ways how you can raise the GH to keep them happy.
+So, if your tank contains soft water but your pet shrimps demand hard water, these are some ways you can raise the GH to keep them happy.

 1. Shrimp Mineral Supplement

 Shrimp mineral supplement will provide all the minerals that your shrimps do not get from the soft water.
-It can re-mineralize RO-water, rainwater, desalinated water-raising both the GH and KH keeping the GH double of the KH.
+It can re-mineralize RO-water, rainwater, and desalinated water-raising both the GH and KH keeping the GH double the KH.

 If your pet shrimps are from neutral pH water, they also get acclimated to this water.